gaseri/website/docs/en/blog/posts/2017-07-29-why-we-use-restructuredtext-and-sphinx-static-site-generator-for-maintaining-teaching-materials.md

 > You seem to be using [Sphinx](https://www.sphinx-doc.org/) for your [teaching materials](../../../hr/nastava/index.md), right?
 As far as I can see, it doesn't have an online WYSIWYG editor.
 I would be interested in comparison of your solution with e.g. [MediaWiki](https://www.mediawiki.org/).

-While the [advantages](https://www.sitepoint.com/7-reasons-use-static-site-generator/) and [disadvantages](https://www.sitepoint.com/7-reasons-not-use-static-site-generator/) of static site generators, when compared to content management systems, have been [written about](https://www.stevestreeting.com/2016/06/12/converting-this-blog-from-wordpress-to-hugo/) and [discussed](https://news.ycombinator.com/item?id=896634) already, I will outline our reasons for the choice of Sphinx below.
+While [the advantages](https://www.sitepoint.com/7-reasons-use-static-site-generator/) and [the disadvantages](https://www.sitepoint.com/7-reasons-not-use-static-site-generator/) of static site generators, when compared to content management systems, have been [written about](https://www.stevestreeting.com/2016/06/12/converting-this-blog-from-wordpress-to-hugo/) and [discussed](https://news.ycombinator.com/item?id=896634) already, I will outline our reasons for the choice of Sphinx below.
 Many of the points have probably already been presented elsewhere.

 <!-- more -->